-The following articles on Astrophotography are based on experiences of past and existing clients using full spectrum conversions, which I continue to offer, and are fine for use with scopes or long focal length lenses.
+The following articles on Astrophotography are based on experiences of past and existing clients using full spectrum conversions.

 First up, here is a photo by Graham Leaver of the Horsehead and Flame Nebula in Orion, taken with a Full Spectrum Modified Sony a5000 mounted on a Celestron Apochromatic Refractor, ED100mm f9.0.
 The finished photo is a stack of 21x 6minute exposures.